 Fourth, Plaintiffs do have another remedy: petition Congress.
-As outlined below, it is solely Congress that has the authority to enforce Section Three, not each state's Sec. of State.
-The proper means for Plaintiffs to "achieve the same result" would be for them to request, through their elected representatives, that Congress enforce Section Three as Plaintiffs believe it would apply to Donald J. Trump.
+As outlined below, it is solely Congress that has the authority to make a determination under Section Three, not each state's Sec. of State.
+The proper means for Plaintiffs to "achieve the same result" would be for them to request, through their elected representatives, that Congress adjudicate Section Three as it relates to Donald J. Trump.

-Plaintiffs fail all four elements of the mandamus test.4 In summary, Plaintiffs have suffered no injury, they have not demonstrated that they will suffer any injury that is different from the "citizenry at large," and they have failed to demonstrate that they meet the mandamus elements.
+Plaintiffs fail all four elements of the mandamus test.
+In summary, Plaintiffs have suffered no injury, they have not demonstrated that they will suffer any injury that is different from the "citizenry at large," and they have failed to demonstrate that they meet the mandamus elements.
 Plaintiffs' lawsuits must therefore be dismissed.